 I wrote a sweet little book, What Not to Say: Tools for Talking with Young Children that took me ages to finish.
 It even won an award (silver medal in the “Family” category, thankyouverymuch)!
-I’ve had the Parenting Toolbox column gig at Parent & Family since 2008, which I cling to because deadlines keep me writing.
+I wrote the Parenting Toolbox column at Parent & Family for 8 years, and have been featured on Huffington Post and other online outlets.
 I read all the parenting books and blogs so you don’t have to, and I’m pretty near obsessed with brain science and child development.
 I love helping moms and dads understand themselves and their children better, so everyone can have more fun.
 I’m mom to a spirited, smart, and sassy boy who gives me plenty of opportunities to take my own advice.

 What I can do for you